ansys/openapi-common/doc/source/contributing.rst

 build process, which ensures that:

-* When building the documentation for this package, the ``.. versionadded::`` directive is used.
+* When building the documentation for this package, the ``.. versionadded::`` directive is used and *implicitly* refers to version 2.1 of this package.
-* When building the documentation for a package that inherits from this package, the more generic ``.. tip::`` directive is used, and additional context about the change is provided.
+* When building the documentation for a package that inherits from this package, the more generic ``.. tip::`` directive is used, and *explicitly* refers to version 2.1 of this package with a hyperlink to provide additional context.

 .. note::